alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_shm.md

   </details>

 - Click `Create`
-- Wait for the Azure Active Directory to be created
+- Wait for Entra ID to be created

-(roles_deployer_aad_tenant_id)=
+(roles_deployer_me-id_tenant_id)=

-### Get the Azure Active Directory Tenant ID
+### Get the Entra ID Tenant ID

 ![Azure AD: one minute](https://img.shields.io/static/v1?style=for-the-badge&logo=microsoft-academic&label=Azure%20AD&color=blue&message=one%20minute)

-- From the Azure portal, navigate to the AAD you have created.
+- From the Azure portal, navigate to the ME-ID you have created.
   You can do this by:
-    - Clicking the link displayed at the end of the initial AAD deployment.
+    - Clicking the link displayed at the end of the initial ME-ID deployment.
     - Clicking on your username and profile icon at the top left of the Azure portal, clicking `Switch directory` and selecting the AAD you have just created from the `All Directories` section of the `Directory + Subscription` panel that then displays.
 - If required, click the "hamburger" menu in the top left corner (three horizontal lines) and select `Azure Active Directory`
 - Click `Overview` in the left panel and copy the `Tenant ID` displayed under the AAD name and initial `something.onmicrosoft.com` domain.